yh-ng/tp/docs/team/muhammadhozefa.md

 **Code contributed** [RepoSense](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=muhammadhoze&sort=groupTitle&sortWithin=title&since=2020-09-27&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=MuhammadHoze&tabRepo=AY2021S1-CS2113-T14-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other)

 ##### Enhancement implemented:
-1. Added the loan system
+1. Added the loan system (BookList and Book class)
     * *what it does*: Allow students to keep track of their loan items from the library which will reduce overdue cases.
     [BorrowCommand](https://github.com/AY2021S1-CS2113-T14-3/tp/blob/master/src/main/java/seedu/duke/commands/BorrowCommand.java)
     , [ReturnCommand](https://github.com/AY2021S1-CS2113-T14-3/tp/blob/master/src/main/java/seedu/duke/commands/ReturnCommand.java)

-2. Deletion of tasks based on priority and category
+2. Deletion of tasks based on priority and category (DeleteCommand class)
     * *what it does*: Initially students could only delete their task one at a time.
 Now they are able to delete all **tasks** with the same priority and category in just one command.
     [DeleteCommand](https://github.com/AY2021S1-CS2113-T14-3/tp/blob/master/src/main/java/seedu/duke/commands/DeleteCommand.java)

-3. Finding **tasks** based on a keyword
+3. Finding **tasks** based on a keyword (FindCommand class)
     * *what it does*: Allow students to find their tasks easily with the help of this command rather than manually searching through the list.
     [FindCommand](https://github.com/AY2021S1-CS2113-T14-3/tp/blob/master/src/main/java/seedu/duke/commands/FindCommand.java)

-4. Clearing **all** data which includes tasks, modules, web links, books
+4. Clearing **all** data which includes tasks, modules, web links, books (ClearCommand class)
     * *what it does*: Allow students to clear everything and start afresh every new semester.
     [ClearCommand](https://github.com/AY2021S1-CS2113-T14-3/tp/blob/master/src/main/java/seedu/duke/commands/ClearCommand.java)